Dental Education Clinic at Pacific Tower

 Who performs the dental clinic services?

 Washington state licensed dentists perform most of the actual diagnostic and restorative services with the assistance of our qualified students.
 The Dental Education Clinic is staffed by Certified Dental Assistants under the direction of the Clinic Director.

 What services are performed by your students?

 Our students assist licensed dentists with hygienic and restorative procedures.
 Students also perform administrative duties, take x-rays, conduct patient in-take and follow-up exams and educate patients on personal preventative dental health care procedures.

 What are your student qualifications?

-Our Dental Assistant program attracts students from all over the Seattle area, including several who participate in the Bright Future program at the Seattle Vocational Institute.
+Our Dental Assistant program attracts students from all over the Seattle area.
 Our students receive 1,200 hours of well-supervised instruction in all phases of dental assisting.

 What are your student outreach services?